IETF-Hackathon/mDNSResponder/README.md

 To generate the key and self-signed certificate, use the commands below.
 Replace hostname.example.com with the actual hostname of the Discovery Proxy device.

-On a linux or MacOS install, you will run the gen_key and cert_write commands from your home directory (or the directory where you checked out mbedtls).
+On a linux or MacOS install, you will run the gen_key and cert_write commands:

     $HOME/mbedtls/programs/pkey/gen_key type=rsa rsa_keysize=4096 filename=server.key
     $HOME/mbedtls/programs/x509/cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt